douglasgreen/content/notes.md

 XML has versioned schemas just like the above.
 DB table is partitioned or split into YYYY, YYYYMM, or YYYYMMDD tables.

+## Non-XML

+What about storing non-XML blobs?
+That would be more difficult.
+Could be stored in external binary table which is OK because not searched.

 ## References
 * https://en.wikipedia.org/wiki/XML_database
 * https://xml.coverpages.org/xmlIntro.html